SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 The chords are pushed into a song into three Song methods, chords, to hold all the Chord objects, audios to store the chord audios, and files, to reference the .wav files on the front end directory.

+## Main Adapter Methods:

-## Editing the song in the track card
+### Editing the song in the track card

 So the goal was to be able to edit a song in the track card by adding/removing chords.
 This was a very challenging issue because of the structure of the chord and song objects.
 Initially I considered joining the chord .wav sounds into a new .wav file to create a song, however, I found I could use collections of chords to make the song and edit the collections to acheive the editing of the song.
 Each chord has an "audio" HTML tag that can be played on the browser.

 This brought a new level of complexity because both classes had to deal with audio html tags in order to play sound, on top of their other attributes.

 The process to delete a chord from a song involved creating a random id property called *edit_id* on the chords so that the audios on the track could be filtered by that edit_id.
 This attribute is assigned on the creation of a chord object, and its also assigned to the corresponsing audio html tag.
-For the audios in a song to have the same edit_id than the chords in the song they have to be created simultaneusly, however I encountered a bug where I was not creating them in the same instance so I was getting an edit_id that was not the same.
+For the audios in a song to have the same edit_id than the chords in the song they have to be created simultaneusly, however I encountered a bug where I was not creating them in the same instance so I was getting an edit_id that was not the same on the audio tag and the chord attribute.
 So my filter method was not finding the correct id to delete the chord and audio from the song.

+However, after making sure I wasn't creating two different random numbers when they needed to be the same the following method acheived the correct editing of the song:

 ```
 chordButtonTrack.addEventListener("click", (e)=>{